MayureshKoli45/web-application-dashboard-on-law-enforcement-line-of-duty-deaths-usa/README.md

 # Web-Scrapping-and-Data-Analysis-on-USA-Police-Deaths-Dataset-

+Note -> The analysis was done on first version of dataset.
+New version is updated every month.

+New Version Features -> With the new web scrapper I have upgraded dataset with more information.

+                        1) Splitted the dataset into 2 different datasets 1 for Human Unit and other for K9 Unit.
+                        2) Check out the new web scrapper code in this file "final_scrapper_program_with_comments".
+                        3) Also added the correction file which is needed to adjust some data points from K9 dataset.
+                        4) Extended data of Human Unit dataset to 13 Features.
+                        5) Extended data of K9 Unit dataset to 14 Features.

 Data Analyst: Mayuresh Koli

 I am going to scrape all the police deaths data which occured in USA from 1791 to Present including both Human Unit and K9 Unit which are registered on this website https://www.odmp.org/